Der Ring des Nibelungen: composition of the music

-The composition of the operatic tetralogy The Ring of the Nibelung occupied Richard Wagner for more than a quarter of a century.
+The composition of the epic operatic tetralogy The Ring of the Nibelung occupied Richard Wagner for more than a quarter of a century.
 Conceived around 1848, the work was not finished until 1874, less than two years before the entire cycle was given its premiere at Bayreuth.
 Most of this time was devoted to the composition of the music, the text having been largely completed in about four years.

 Wagner's method of composition

 Like his libretti, Wagner's operatic scores generally passed through a series of distinct stages from sketch to fair copy; but because the composer altered his method of musical composition several times during the writing of the Ring, there is not the same uniformity in the evolution of the music that we find in the texts.
 Furthermore, it was often Wagner's practice to work on two or more drafts of a work at the same time, switching back and forth between them as the fancy took him.
 Consequently, it is all but impossible to make definitive statements about the exact order in which the various themes, leitmotifs and instrumentations were arrived at.
 Each score, however, did pass through at least three stages, there being seven possible stages in all: